Oracle Cloud Infrastructure Identity and Access Management (IAM)

 TENANCY

 The root compartment that contains all your organization's Oracle Cloud Infrastructure resources.
 Oracle automatically creates your company's tenancy for you.
 Directly within the tenancy are your IAM entities (users, groups, compartments, and some policies; you can also put policies into compartments inside the tenancy).
-You place the other types of cloud resources (for example, instances, virtual networks, block storage volumes, etc.) inside the compartments that you create.
+You place the other types of cloud resources (for example, instances, virtual networks, block storage volumes, and so on.) inside the compartments that you create.

 Tenancy administrators can create users and groups and assign them least-privileged access to resources that are partitioned into compartments.